tcltk/tcl/doc/markdown/const.md

 # Description

-This command is normally used within a procedure body (or method body, or lambda term) to create a constant within that procedure, or within a **namespace eval** body to create a constant within that namespace.
+This command is normally used within a procedure body (or method body, or lambda term) to create a constant within that procedure, or within a [namespace eval][namespace] body to create a constant within that namespace.
 The constant is an unmodifiable variable, called *varName*, that is initialized with *value*.
 The result of **const** is always the empty string on success.

-If a variable *varName* does not exist, it is created with its value set to *value* and marked as a constant; this means that no other command (e.g., **set**, **append**, **incr**, **unset**) may modify or remove the variable; variables are checked for whether they are constants before any traces are called.
+If a variable *varName* does not exist, it is created with its value set to *value* and marked as a constant; this means that no other command (e.g., [set], [append], [incr], [unset]) may modify or remove the variable; variables are checked for whether they are constants before any traces are called.
 If a variable *varName* already exists, it is an error unless that variable is marked as a constant (in which case **const** is a no-op).

 The *varName* may not be a qualified name or reference an element of an array by any means.
 If the variable exists and is an array, that is an error.